-The drinking straw revolution is an international movement that has changed the way we view this little tube that has been assisting us with our beverage consumption for decades.
+The reusable straw revolution is an international movement that has changed the way we view this little tube that has been assisting us with our beverage consumption for decades.

 For starters, steel is stain resistant, oxidation-free, and virtually unbreakable, which is pretty amazing.
-These straws are sleek and will last the longest out of all the plastic straw alternatives.
+Stainless steel straws are sleek and will last the longest out of all the plastic straw alternatives.
 And your hot tea or coffee that you don’t want staining your beautiful pearly whites?
-No worries when you drink up daily through a heat-resistant steel straw.
+No worries when you drink up daily through a heat-resistant reusable, eco-friendly metal straw.

-Steel straws are really great overall choice.
+Stainless steel straws are a really great choice, overall.
 Other than the fact that they’re not size-adjustable, they’re basically perfect.
 Just make sure when you do purchase them that they’re food or medical grade and safe for home use.
 You may be wondering how to clean stainless steel straws.
 Simply hand wash or gently arrange in the dishwasher to disinfect!

 Like the stainless steel option, glass is heat resistant, chip resistant, dishwasher safe, and definitely cool looking.
-They’re also completely transparent so you can easily see if they’re totally clean when you press into reuse again and again.
+These eco-friendly glass straws are also completely transparent so you can easily see if they’re totally clean when you press into reuse again and again.
 In addition, their resistance to erosion from acidity makes them a straw to beat when it comes to drinking highly acidic drinks, like soda.

-Keep in mind that, while glass straws are heat resistant, we’ve heard that they may not be the best choice for your hot beverages.
+Keep in mind that, while these reusable glass straws are heat resistant, we’ve heard that they may not be the best choice for your hot beverages.

-- Peace-of-mind cleaning (by hand as well as ok to sterile in the dishwasher)
+- Peace-of-mind cleaning (by hand as well as ok to sterilize in the dishwasher)

-- Makes an eco statement - elegantly!
+- Makes an eco statement - elegantly with glass straws!
 People will likely notice and comment on your straw.

 Made in nature!
 100% organic, plus a super unique look too?
-When you use this straw, it adds to your sipping fun.
-And people will probably notice this beauty and ask you about it.
+When you use a bamboo straw, it adds to your sipping fun.
+And people will probably notice your stylish eco-friendly flare and ask you about your unusual bamboo straw.

-Add in that these straws are 100% biodegradable and this is the plastic straw alternative to beat.
+Add in that these reusable bamboo straws are 100% biodegradable and this is the plastic straw alternative to beat.
 This option is perfect for the person who loves all things natural.